xiao-mantou/GamingTweaks/Network/Readme.md

 [Multimedia streaming](http://msdn2.microsoft.com/en-us/library/ms684247.aspx) and some other games that uses [Multimedia Class Scheduler service (MMCSS)](https://docs.microsoft.com/en-us/windows/desktop/procthread/multimedia-class-scheduler-service) can only utilize up to 80% of your CPU.
 MMCSS ensures prioritized access to CPU resources, without denying CPU resources to lower-priority background applications.

-### Verdict
+### verdict
-If a [game](https://www.reddit.com/r/GlobalOffensive/comments/646v5q/fps_boost_with_windows_10_update/) supports explicitly Game Mode, then this old "tweak" is redundant (after Windows 10 1809+ due to Game Mode changes) (_assuming you use + enabled Game Mode_).
+如果 [游戏](https://www.reddit.com/r/GlobalOffensive/comments/646v5q/fps_boost_with_windows_10_update/) 明确支持 游戏模式, 那么这个旧"调整" 是多余的 (after Windows 10 1809+ due to Game Mode changes) (_assuming you use + enabled Game Mode_).
 If the netnode differs or was optimized then it's also obsolete since the Game internally handles it differnt.
 So overall spoken it's depending on the Game, one example is the old Call of Duty, this game can get a benefit from using the mentioned tweak but that's the only game I found (so far).